How Can You Promote Gender Equality In Your Classroom?

 As young children begin to notice the differences in social expectations for gender roles, the ways teachers interact with students stand to have a great impact on their ability to participate in their education.

 These interactions also create long-lasting effects in other areas of their lives, at times limiting their self-image and their perception of the opportunities that are available or appropriate for them.
-This trend is especially apparent in the shortage of women who pursue education and careers within STEM fields.
+This trend is especially apparent in the shortage of women working in STEM fields.
+The STEM Gap is real.

 3 Factors That Contribute To Gender Inequality In The Classroom